 21,000 Fish Die in UC Davis Facility

-The University of California, Davis announced the death of 21,000 fish at its Center for Aquatic Biology and Aquaculture.
+The University of California, Davis, announced the deaths of 21,000 fish at its Center for Aquatic Biology and Aquaculture.

 The deaths appear to be due to chlorine exposure, to which fish are especially sensitive.
 The fish were green and white sturgeon, as well as endangered Chinook salmon.
 Davis is studying ways to help the fish.